all-stew/todo/README.md

 # todo

-An Electron application with Vue and TypesSript
+An Electron application with Vue

 ## Recommended IDE Setup